yasudacloud/strapi-plugin-sso/README.md

 This plugin can provide single sign-on.

-You will be able to log in to the administration screen using your Google account or Cognito User Pool or Azure.
+You will be able to log in to the administration screen using one of the following providers:
+- Google
+- Cognito
+- Azure
+- OIDC

-Currently supports Cognito user pool and Google accounts.
+Currently supports Cognito user pool, Google accounts and OIDC.

 Please read the [documents](#user-content-documentationenglish) for some precautions.